 BuildAndBridge founder: Joshua Paul, MD

 I was born in Port Au Prince Haiti in the early sixties.
 My father was a minister and my mom was a homemaker and sometime primary school teacher.
 I still have vivid memories of sunny downtown Port Au Prince teaming with tourists.
-And who could forget the Bi-Centenaire, our famous downtown waterfront park and the way it came alive at night, with children everywhere and couples walking hand in hand.
+And who could forget the Bi-Centenaire our famous waterfront park and the way it became alive at night, with children everywhere and couples walking hand in hand.

-In 1978 my family migrated to South Carolina.
+In 1978, my family migrated to South Carolina.
 Five years later, I began traveling back and forth to Haiti.
-First, I travelled with sports teams, then later with medical mission teams.Sometime around 2005, my friend Daniel invited me to visit Cotes de Fer.
+First, I travelled with sports teams, then later with medical mission teams.Sometime around 2005, a friend invited me to visit Cotes de Fer.
 I fell in love again with the sandy beaches of the Southern part of the Island.
 After several visits, I made some contacts and begun a small humanitarian project in the area.

 In early 2012, BuildandBridge was born over coffee with a group of close friends.